dstackai/dstack/docs/reference/providers/docker.md

 The following properties are optional:

+- `commands` - (Optional) The list of bash commands.
+If any - entrypoint is overridden with `/bin/sh -i -c`
-- `entrypoint` - (Optional) The entrypoint string to override image entrypoint
+- `entrypoint` - (Optional) The entrypoint string to override the image entrypoint
 - `version` - (Optional) The major version of Python
 - `environment` - (Optional) The list of environment variables
 - [`artifacts`](#artifacts) - (Optional) The list of output artifacts